Bay of Ieranto

 The path leading to the picturesque Bay of Ieranto shows the most savage and enchanted side of the coast; the sea is one of the most crystalline.

-The Bay of Ieranto is a rocky cove between Punta Campanella and Punta Penna, is the pearl of the Marine Protected Area and can be reached only on foot or kayak.
-With its pristine beauty, it is among the most picturesque areas of Massa Lubrense.
+The Bay of Ieranto is a rocky cove between Punta Campanella and Punta Penna, it is the pearl of the Marine Protected Area, and can only be reached on foot or by kayak.
+With its unspoiled beauty, it is one of the most evocative places in Massa Lubrense.

 The bay is protected by the FAI (Italian Environment Fund) which offers guided tours and activities in nature.

-After about 50 meters uphill, follow signs to Ieranto on the left: the old path passes near the Villa Rosa, where the writer Norman Douglas stayed, and then near a small shrine; in the first section it crosses cultivated vegetable gardens, orchards and olive groves.
+After about 50 meters uphill, take via Jeranto on the left: the old mule track passes next to the Villa Rosa, where the writer Norman Douglas stayed, and then in front of a small votive shrine.
+In the first section, you cross cultivated vegetable gardens, citrus groves, and olive groves.

-From the left side, the view opens up on the beaches of Marina del Cantone and the islands of Li Galli and Vetara.
-Looking up, under the spur which overlooks the chapel of San Costanzo, you see a large opening in the mountain: it is the entrance to the Cave of Noglie, with stalactites on the ceiling.
-The trees begin to thin and gradually make space for the typical vegetation of the Mediterranean area.
+From the left side, the view opens onto the beaches of Marina del Cantone and the islands of Li Galli and Vetara.
+Looking up, under the spike from which the chapel of San Costanzo overlooks, you can see a large opening in the mountain: it is the entrance to the Grotta delle Noglie, with a wide but shallow mouth, with stalactites on the ceiling.

-Continuing the walk, you’ll reach the crest of a sense and from here you can admire scenery of incomparable beauty: to the right, Punta Campanella and Capri with Faraglioni; to the left, the Gulf of Salerno till Punta Licosa, the Amalfi Coast and the islands; at the center, the Bay of Ieranto.
+The trees gradually begin to thin out and make way for the typical vegetation of the Mediterranean scrub.
+Continuing the journey, you reach the Sprito ridge from where you can admire a scenery of incomparable beauty: on the right, Punta Campanella and Capri with its Faraglioni; on the left, the Gulf of Salerno up to Punta Licosa, with the Amalfi Coast and the islands; in the center, the Bay of Ieranto.

-At this point the path forks: to the left a path leads to Puna Penna, which offers a splendid panorama, and to the Tower of Montalto.
-From the tower the view sweeps from Capri to the islands Li Galli and get lost in the Gulf of Salerno.
-This area is managed by the FAI (Fondo Ambiente Italiano), which offers guided tours and various activities.
+At this point the path forks: on the left, a dirt path leads to Punta Penna and to the Torre di Montalto.
+From the top of the tower, the gaze can range from Capri to Li Galli and get lost in the Gulf of Salerno.
+The old premises of the former Italsider quarry are now the headquarters of the FAI, which offers guided tours and various activities.